Danny Ward (Welsh footballer): Liverpool

 On 30 January 2012, it was announced that Liverpool had signed Ward for a fee of around £100,000.
 He was quickly promoted to the reserve team and featured in the 2011–12 NextGen Series where he played in the semi-finals.

 Ward got his first call-up to the Liverpool senior squad in a League Cup game against Swansea City on 31 October 2012 as an unused substitute.
 His next senior call up wasn't until 12 January 2014 for a Premier League game against Stoke City where Ward was deputising for the injured Brad Jones.

 In March 2015, he was loaned to League Two side, Morecambe for one month.
 On 21 March 2015, he made his Football League debut in an away game against Carlisle United.

-By the end of the 2014–15 season, Ward had been Liverpool's substitute goalkeeper in 23 of the club's 58 games, taking his tally of squad call-ups to 25.

 On 23 June 2015, Ward signed a new five-year contract at Liverpool, keeping him at the club until 2020.
 A few days later, he was loaned to Scottish Premiership club Aberdeen.
 He made his debut for Aberdeen on 2 July 2015, against FK Shkëndija in the first qualifying round of the UEFA Europa League.
 After the game, Aberdeen informed UEFA officials that Ward had been targeted by laser beams.

 On 10 January 2016, Liverpool cut short Ward's loan at Aberdeen and he returned after impressing with 13 clean sheets in all competitions for the Dons, making him a firm fan favourite.
 On 17 April 2016, Ward made his debut for Liverpool against Bournemouth in place of Simon Mignolet, where Liverpool won 2–1.
-The Welshman was called into action on several occasions in the second half, denying King twice before making a great late save from Grabban's close-range header.

-On 11 July 2016, he signed a season-long loan with Football League Championship side Huddersfield Town.
+On 11 July 2016, he signed a season-long loan with Championship side Huddersfield Town.
 He made his competitive debut for the Terriers in their 2–1 win over Brentford on 6 August 2016.
 Ward played in the play-offs for promotion, saving a total of three penalties, including the crucial fifth penalty in the final against Reading, to help Huddersfield to promotion to the Premier League.